Cologne Bonn Airport: Terminal 2

 Construction of Terminal 2 began in June 1997, and operations at the terminal commenced on 21 June 2000.
 It is located to the north of Terminal 1.
 Both feature separate check-in facilities but are connected through a landside walkway.
-As part of a plan-approval procedure the airport is currently seeking approval for building an airside connection between both terminals.
 Terminal 2 is a modern-style rectangular building made out of glass and steel which is equipped with eight stands with jet bridges as well as several stands for bus-boarding.
-It is used by several airlines such as Ryanair and Iran Air.
+It is used by several airlines such as Ryanair.
 Terminal 2 is also directly connected to the airports' railway station via the basement level.
 The terminal hosts an interdenominational prayer room on its base level.

 Airlines and destinations

 Passenger

 The following airlines offer regular scheduled and charter flights at Cologne Bonn Airport:

 Cargo

-Cologne Bonn Airport is a major cargo hub in the world mainly due to its function as a hub for FedEx Express and UPS Airlines, which operates 140 flights per week at the airport alone.
+Cologne Bonn Airport is a hub for FedEx Express and UPS Airlines, which operates 140 flights per week at the airport alone.

 Military use

 The German Air Force's Executive Transport Wing is based on the south-western side of the airport, adjacent to the Wahn Air Force Barracks.
 The military part of the airport is also used by the Canadian Forces as an operational support hub.